Vegan Porto guide

 When I told my Portuguese host that I was vegan, she said “don’t worry, we have vegetarian Francesinha, and anyway it’s all about the sauce!”

 She was right of course.
-The sauce is a spicy tomato and beer sauce and each restaurant has its own secret recipe of it.
+The sauce is a spicy tomato and beer sauce and each restaurant has its own secret recipe for it.
 Vegetarian Francesinha really is available in many places in Porto , but it does contain cheese.

 A few places in Porto serve a vegan version of this local delicacy, and one of them is O Oriente No Porto.